edgarguitarist/better-xampp-htdocs-folder/README.md

 ### Installation ⚙️

-For the installation you only need to put the src folder and the .htaccess file at the root of the XAMPP htdocs folder.
+For the installation you only need to put the src folder and the .htaccess file at the root of the XAMPP htdocs folder and create a new folder for each new proyect that you need.

 ### Better Breadcrumb 🍞